 Tree planting and establishment

-Reversion and Sporting: Remove reverted shoots promptly.
+Reversion and Sporting: Remove reverted (in variegated trees) or sported shoots promptly.

 Suckers: Remove any shoots arising from below grafts or from the roots.